macduff/gkwelding.github.com/_posts/2013-07-12-exit-sourceforge-svn.md

 ## Convert the Local Bare Repo Copy to Git!

+First, you'll need an empty git repo.

+    mkdir mySourceForgeProject
+    cd mySourceForgeProject
+    git init .

+When invoked, `svn2git` will blast everything into the current working directory.
+By creating the above repo first, we avoid having to sift through our working directory later.

 There are many `svn2git` command examples out there.
 Some can be pretty confusing for the SVN novice.
 Adrian Smith lays it out like: